hamish-milne/udeps/README.md

 Registry micro-dependencies are straightforward expressions of obvious concepts that we consider fundamentally uncopyrightable.
 The 0BSD license is functionally equivalent to a public domain dedication while avoiding legal complications and organizational policies relating to public domain software.

 You are responsible for complying with the license terms of third-party registries in your configuration.
-The CLI will warn you if it doesn't detect 'BSD Zero Clause License', '0BSD License', or 'public domain' in a registry file's first comment block, but it does not verify licenses comprehensively.
+The CLI will warn you if it doesn't detect 'BSD Zero Clause License', '0BSD', or 'public domain' in a registry file's `@license` tag, but it does not verify licenses comprehensively.